-The revised projection of the use of reserves in the current year (2012/13) now indicates that there is expected to be a net use of reserves of £4,556,580, this includes the effective transfer of funding for the approved level of carry forward items (primarily reflecting the re-profiling of capital resources and expenditure).
+The revised projection of the use of reserves in the current year (2012/13) now indicates that there is expected to be a net use of reserves of £4,707,190, this includes the effective transfer of funding for the approved level of carry forward items (primarily reflecting the re-profiling of capital resources and expenditure).
 These have been built into the latest projection.

-The current HRA forecast contains the assumption that balances will be reduced to and maintained at the target level of £3m (plus inflation in future years), by making additional direct revenue financing (DRF) of capital contributions in 2012/13.
+The current HRA forecast contains the assumption that balances will be reduced to and maintained at the target level of £3m (plus inflation in future years) and a minimum level of £2m, by making additional direct revenue financing (DRF) of capital contributions in 2012/13.